HOW TO SEW LEATHER BY HAND?

 THE TOOLS NEEDED FOR SADDLE STITCH SEWING

-The sewing pliers are essential for sewing leather by hand because they will serve as a third hand to hold the piece of leather.
+Sewing pliers are essential for hand sewing leather because they will serve as a third hand to hold the piece of leather.
 The pliers are positioned between the legs.
-We advise you to protect the beak of your pliers with self-adhesive leather to prevent the diamond awl from damaging it.
-We also advise you to have a small 10 cm wedge under your foot in order to have better support for the pliers.
+We recommend protecting the beak of your pliers with self-adhesive leather to prevent the diamond-shaped awl from damaging it.
+We also recommend having a small 10 cm wedge under your foot to better hold the pliers.

 AWLS

-The pliers awl, also called a diamond awl, is used to pierce the leather before saddle stitching (hand sewing of leather).
+The pliers awl, also called a diamond awl, is used to pierce leather before saddle stitching (hand sewing of leather).
+It is one of the craftsman's most personal tools because the handle can be adapted to the hand.

 HOW TO SHARPEN AN AWL WITH PLIERS?

-To have quality work, you need quality tools.
+To achieve quality work, you need quality tools.
 To do this, remember to sharpen and hone your tools regularly!

 DRAW THE SEAM LINE

-The former, the furnette and the dry point compass are 3 tools which allow you to trace the sewing line: choose the tool which suits you!
+The former, the furrier and the dry point compass are 3 tools that allow you to trace the seam line: choose the tool that suits you!

-The compass is handy for going to the middle of a room and the tree frog can also dig a furrow to drown the thread and protect the seam.
+The compass is useful for going to the middle of a piece and the tree frog can also dig a furrow to drown the thread and protect the seam.

 MARK THE STITCHES

-The striking claw or the stitch marking wheel allows you to have sewing stitches at regular intervals.
+The striking claw or the stitch marking wheel allows you to have stitches at regular intervals.

 Below is a quick summary of our favorite tools: